arstern/CIS550_FinalProject/README.md

 5) Cd into the client folder and run the command "npm install" in your terminal
 6) Cd into the server folder and type the command "npm start" in your terminal
 7) Cd into the client folder and type the command "npm start" in your terminal
-8) The web app should open in your browser.
+8) The web app should open in your browser on local host:3000.
 Enjoy searching for your next favorite restaurant in NYC!